matthewfcarlson/matthewfcarlson.github.io/content/projects/passwordless-auth/index.md

 If a login gets stolen, it's to a silly game that my friends and I play.
 The techniques described shouldn't be used in production without some refinement.
 If you have ideas on how to implement this in a more secure way, definitely reach out to me!

+## TLDR

+User creates an account with just their email or can create a temporary account.
+Their session lasts for a long time (I think a month).
+If it expires or they try to login from a different browser, they get a code to their email as a one-time password.
+It's a great solution for a simple site that doesn't get much traffic.

+Craigslist Slack also does something similar with their magic links.

 ## Server Setup